oracle/graaljs/docs/user/NashornMigrationGuide.md

 }
 ```

-Or using a system property when starting a Java application (remember to enable `allowExperimentalOptions` on the `Context.Builder` in your application as well):
+3. by using a system property when starting a Java application (remember to enable `allowExperimentalOptions` on the `Context.Builder` in your application as well):
 ```
 $ java -Dpolyglot.js.nashorn-compat=true MyApplication
 ```